Madhusmita111/Madhusmita111/README.md

 ## Hello, I'm Madhusmita

-- I build systems that think, learn, defend, and scale._
+- I build systems that think, learn, defend, and scale.
 ---

 ## About Me
 - I’m a 3rd-year CSE student working across
-**AI · ML · Cybersecurity · Cloud · Data Science**
+**Data Science · ML · AI · · Cloud**
 to create systems that are fast, aware, and reliable.
 I like clean logic, meaningful systems, and ideas that grow into tools.
 I choose clarity over noise, originality over trends,